-Carol Bartz is executive chairman of the board of Autodesk, Inc. Bartz was chairman, president and CEO of Autodesk for 14 years and stepped-down in April, 2006.
-During her tenure, the company diversified its product line and grew revenues from $285 million to $1.523 billion in FY06.
+Carol was chair, president, and CEO of Autodesk for 14 years.
+She then became executive chair of the board.
+During her tenure, the company diversified its product line and grew revenues from $285 million to $1.523 billion.

-Appointed to President Bush’s Council of Advisors on Science and Technology, Bartz is one of a select group of industry leaders expected to play a key role in shaping and setting the government’s high tech agenda-ranging from R&D funding to new broadband incentives.
-She also serves on the Board of Directors of Cisco Systems, Network Appliance, and the Foundation for the National Medals of Science and Technology.
+Appointed to President Bush’s Council of Advisors on Science and Technology, Carol was one of a select group of industry leaders expected to play a key role in shaping and setting the government’s high tech agenda.
+The technology agenda ranged from research and development funding to new broadband incentives.
+She has also served on the board of directors of Cisco Systems, Network Appliance, and the Foundation for the National Medals of Science and Technology.

-Bartz holds an honors degree in computer science from the University of Wisconsin.
-She was granted an honorary Doctor of Humane Letters degree from the New Jersey Institute of Technology, an honorary Doctor of Science degree from Worcester Polytechnic Institute and an honorary Doctor of Letters degree from William Woods University.
+Carol holds an honors degree in computer science from the University of Wisconsin.
+Granted an honorary doctorate in humane letters from the New Jersey Institute of Technology, Carol became an honorary doctor of science from Worcester Polytechnic Institute and an honorary doctor of letters from William Woods University.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.